XpiritCommunityEvents/HOL/myfirstaction.md

 ## Only trigger workflow when a change is made to the website

+## Only trigger workflow on new issue created

 ## Create a Matrix build for release and debug